 Under the terms of the Amendatory Contract, the City pays the District an amount equal to the City's proportionate share of the District's "Annual Requirement."
 Said annual requirement includes the costs of operation and maintenance of the District's raw water supply facilities, debt service on the District's bonds and any future bonds it might issue, including deposits to any special or reserve fund established in the District's bond resolutions.
-Based upon the projected water usage of the City for the 2002-03 fiscal year, the budgeted monthly purchase price to be paid by the City under the revised water contract is \$1,163,962 which results in a rate of approximately 60.994 cents per one thousand gallons.
+Based upon the projected water usage of the City for the 2004 fiscal year, the budgeted monthly purchase price to be paid by the City under the revised water contract is \$1,179,131, which results in a rate of approximately 60.448 cents per one thousand gallons.
 Such amount is subject to adjustment as provided in the Amendatory Contract.
-The City is obligated to pay the District for all water used by it, and under the Amendatory Contract, the minimum amount of water the City shall be deemed to have used shall be calculated at an amount equal to the greater of 30 MGD or the average MGD actually used by the City during the period of the immediately preceding five consecutive annual periods (59.773 MGD as of September 30, 2002).
+The City is obligated to pay the District for all water used by it, and under the Amendatory Contract, the minimum amount of water the City shall be deemed to have used shall be calculated at an amount equal to the greater of 30 MGD or the average MGD actually used by the City during the period of the immediately preceding five consecutive annual periods.